 For me, these thoughts mostly consisted of:

-- Why the hell did I spent all this time studying for something that I’m never going to use again?
+- Why the hell did I spend all this time studying for something that I’m never going to use again?

 - How the hell am I going to find a job with no education and zero formal experience?